 DESTINATION: DEEP SPACE

 FIRST Robotics Competition combines the rigors of science with the excitement of sport to inspire an appreciation of science and technology among high school students.
-This spring, 108 teams comprised of more than 2,500 students from the Kansas City region and beyond will put their robots to the test during three regional competitions—two in the metro and one in Sedalia, Mo.
+This spring, 108 teams comprised of more than 2,500 students from the Kansas City region and beyond are putting their robots to the test during three regional competitions—two in the metro and one in Sedalia, Mo.

 The first-place champions and select award winners from each regional will advance to the FIRST Championships in Houston on April 17-20 to compete with teams from around the world in this season’s challenge, DESTINATION: DEEP SPACE.